Ayms/node-Tor/README.md

 	websosckets : see ./lib/client.html simple example
 	direct proxy : establish TCP connection with the OP and send the requests

-Socks requests are passed transparently, websockets and direct proxys can send usual HTTP GET requests for example or specific customized requests to pass parameters you need to node-Tor, see below.
+Socks requests are passed transparently, websockets and direct proxys can send usual HTTP GET requests for example or specific customized requests to pass parameters that you need to node-Tor, see below.

 It is planned to add some changes mechanisms to incoming streams in order not to allow fingerprinting.